blindpandas/bookworm/docs/bookworm_user_guide.md

 As a blind developer, my responsibility is to develop applications that provide independence for me, and for my fellow blind friends allover the world.
 So, if you've found Bookworm useful in any way, please help me in making Bookworm better for you and for others.
 At this initial stage, I want you to tell me about any errors you may encounter during your use of Bookworm.
 To do so, open a new issue with the details of the error at [the issue tracker](https://github.com/mush42/bookworm/issues/).
 Your help is greatly appreciated.

 Before submitting a new issue, make sure that you ran Bookworm in debug mode.
 To turn on debug mode, go to the "Help" menu and then click "Restart with debug-mode enabled" and try to reproduce the issue with debug mode enabled.
 In the majority of cases, when the error happens again with debug mode enabled, a dialog will be shown with the details of that error.
+You can then copy this information and include it with your problem report.

 Note that some issues could be tricky to reproduce, they go away when you restart the program.
 In this case, it is okay to report the issue without the detailed information from the debug mode.
-Just make sure you include as much information as possible about the particulars of your system.
+Just make sure you include as much information as possible about the particulars of your system and usage scenario.

 ## News & Updates